abilandz/PH8124/Lecture_8/Lecture_8.md

 ```bash
 diff <(command1) <(command2) && echo same || echo different
 ```
-Without the process substitution operator, we would need to dump the printout of each command in some temporary file, and then compare the content of those temporary files with **diff** command.
-Clearly, process substitution operator saves also in this frequently encountered example a lot of additional and completely trivial coding.
+Without the process substitution operator, we would need to dump the printout of each command in temporary files and then compare the content of those temporary files with **diff** command.
+Clearly, process substitution operator saves also in this frequently encountered example a lot of additional and completely redundant coding.